wurmlab/genomicscourse/current-year/practicals/reference_genome/pt-2-assembly.md

     Note that:
-    * *BUSCO* is a refined, modernized implementation of [*CEGMA*](http://korflab.ucdavis.edu/Datasets/cegma/) (Core Eukaryotic Genes Mapping Approach). *CEGMA* examines a eukaryotic genome assembly for presence and completeness of 248 "core eukaryotic genes".
+    * *BUSCO* is a refined, modernized implementation of [*CEGMA*](http://korflab.ucdavis.edu/Datasets/cegma/) (Core Eukaryotic Genes Mapping Approach). *CEGMA* examines a eukaryotic genome assembly for the presence and completeness of 248 "core eukaryotic genes".
     * *Quast* also includes a "quick and dirty" method of finding genes.

 It is *very important* to understand the concepts underlying these different